How much can you save with the new Oregon solar incentive program?

 |Non-income restricted, no utility incentive||$300/kWh||$2,500|

-So, for a 7.6 kW Tesla solar panel system with a two-Powerwall battery storage system, the following shows the total Oregon Solar + Storage rebate each of the residential categories would receive:
+So, for an 8 kW solar panel system with a 10 kWh battery storage system, each of the residential categories would receive the following Oregon Solar + Storage rebate amounts:

 |Customer type||Total solar + storage rebate amount|